-Koen Maris explains the successful international collaboration lead by Europol in response to the 2018 seed generator attack.
+Koen Maris on the Successful International Collaboration Lead by Europol in Response to the 2018 Seed Generator Attack.

 In January 2018, the IOTA community faced one of the most difficult challenges in its history: Over $11 million in MIOTAS were stolen from users in a blatant example of social engineering in security fraud.
 One year after the attack, in February 2019, international authorities announced that a Dutch citizen had been arrested in Oxford, England in connection with the case - over two years later, the case is due to go to trial towards the end of this year, a relatively rare occurrence in the complicated world of cybercrime.